-Pandgital budget tablet, you may be out of luck if something goes wrong with your device.
+If you own a Pandgital budget tablet, you may be out of luck if something goes wrong with your device.
 Pandigital, the company that used to make tablets and other devices, has gone belly up.
 Officially, the company shut its door

+Look, we’re not recommending that you buy this $59.99 hunk of plastic.
 This listing on Ben’s Outlet is the primary example of the reason that a sale is not the same thing as a deal.
 But if you just want some (very)

-black Novel ereader tablet has gone up for sale at QVC, though it's more expensive than originally expected.
-The company first said the Novel - which has a 9-inch color LCD touchscreen - would be $199.99, but the retailer is listing it for $213.80.
-That gets you WiFi b/g, 2GB of onboard storage and a 4GB microSD card, as well as a leatherette case.
-No sign of which Android OS version the tablet is running, however, nor what CPU is inside. [via The Digital Reader]
+Pandigital’s new, black Novel ereader tablet has gone up for sale at QVC, though it’s more expensive than originally expected.
+The company first said the Novel – which has a 9-inch color LCD touchscreen –

 Pandigital didn’t do so well with its first eReader offering having some serious issues.
 The company is set to come back with a new eReader that will launch next month for $199.99.
 The eReader will run Android and has some